jpwoeltjen/PersistentRegressors/presentation.md

 # Bonferroni Confidence Intervals (Cont.)
 - To get the confidence interval for $\rho$, CY need a unit root test statistic.
 - Since they suspect $\rho$ in the neighborhood of 1, the DF-GLS test statistic^[For a detailed description of the DF-GLS statistic see the appendix] is a good choice.
 - To get the confidence interval for $\beta$ they use the Q-test since they know it to be more powerful than the t-test given true $\rho$ by the Neyman–Pearson Lemma.
 They hope it remains more powerful for other $\rho$ as well.
-Whether this hope is met will be seen by nummerical analysis.
+Whether this hope is met will be seen by numerical analysis.

 # Bonferroni Confidence Intervals (Cont.)